-New in Ostinato is the ability to output inversions.
+Ostinato Noir has the ability to output inversions.
 When playing chords in the left hand area the engine will recognise the inversion you play, and display it in the Inversion display area.
 When playing in the Harmonic shift area the inversion the instrument picks will be based on the relation of the chord to the last played chord and its inversion, choosing the inversion that will have the smoothest transition.